VeyronSakai/gh-runner-log/README.md

 # gh-runner-log

-A GitHub CLI extension that displays the job execution history for GitHub Actions self-hosted runners.
+A GitHub CLI extension that displays the job run history of any GitHub Actions self-hosted runner.

 ## Features